1. Products

 Aspose.Words for Java library gives software developers the power to render Word documents or part of the document inside their own Java applications.
 The library has included very powerful rendering features, such as rendering a document to fixed-layout formats, exporting document or selected pages into PDF, XPS, HTML, XAML, PostScript, and PCL formats, rendering a document into a multi-page TIFF document, converting any page into a raster image ( BMP, PNG, JPEG), document page conversion into SVG image, and many more.

-Save a Document to JPEG Format via Java API
+How to Save a Document to JPEG Format via Java API?

 Document doc = new Document(dataDir + "Rendering.doc");